johnno1962/SwiftTrace/README.md

 add "aspects" to member functions of non-final Swift classes to have a closure called before or after a function implementation executes which in turn can modify incoming arguments or the return value!

+Note: none of these features will work on a class or method that is final or internal in a module compiled with whole module optimisation as the dispatch of the method will be "direct" i.e. linked to a symbol at the call site rather than going through the class' vtable.

 SwiftTrace is most easily used as a CocoaPod and can be added to your project by temporarily adding the following line to it's Podfile: